DS4PS/ays-r-coding-sum-2022/schedule.md

 ## Lab-03 - Graphics

-This lab is designed to introduce you to core visualization functions by replicating an elaborate graphic.
+This lab is designed to introduce you to core visualization functions by replicating a fairly elaborate graphic.

 We recommend you **skim** the chapters on graphing functions and custom graphics in R.